-About the treatment
+About yor treatment

 Daratumumab is an antibody that inhibits the growth of cancer cells.
+Bortezomib is a cytotoxic drug.
 Lenalidomide nuances your immune system to be able to influence the growth and division of cancer cells.
 Dexamethasone is a cortisone preparation.
-Each course is 28 days.
-Daratumumab is given via a syringe on days 1 and 15.
-Lenalidomide is taken as a capsule once a day on days 1-21.
-Dexamethasone is taken as tablets on days 1, 8, 15 and 22.
+Each course is 21 days.
+Daratumumab is given via a syringe on days 1, 8 and 15.
+Bortezomib is given via a syringe on days 1, 4, 8 and 11.
+Lenalidomide is taken as a capsule once a day on days 1-14.
+Dexamethasone is taken as tablets on days 1-2, 8-9 and 15-16.
 During the treatment, your blood samples and any side effects are monitored.